Low-grade fibromyxoid sarcoma: Treatment and prognosis

 The generally recommended treatment for LGFMS is aggressive, wide surgical excision of the tumor including even those located in difficult to access sites such as the mediastinum.
 Complete removal of all tumor tissue is critical in lowering the rates of recurrences and metastases.
 Over the long term, surgically resected LGFMS tumors have tended to recur at the site or resection in up to 75% of cases.
 These recurrences can develop as long as 15 years (median: 3.5 years) after the initial diagnosis of the disease.
 Following initial surgical resection, metastases have been reported to develop in up to 50% of individuals.
 These metastases have been diagnosed up to 45 years (median: 5 years) after the initial diagnosis of LGFMS.
 They were found mostly in the lungs, pleura, and chest wall, occasionally in the pericardium (i.e. the sac containing the heart), and rarely in a bone, the liver, or the heart.
 Recurrences of the tumors at the site of their resection as well as many of their metastases have been treated by surgical resections; this treatment may be repeated multiple times in individuals who develop repeated local recurrences and/or metastases.
 Radiation therapy combined with partial surgical resection or radiation therapy alone have been used in cases where the primary, recurrent, or metastatic tumor cannot be safely or totally removed.
 However, the experiences with radiation therapy and chemotherapy to treat LGFMS are limited and this tumor does not appear very sensitive to either treatment modality.
-In one long-term study of 33 treated individuals with LFFMS, 14 died of their tumors from 3 to 42 years (median: 15 years) after their initial diagnosis and 19 were alive after 5½ to 70 years (median: 13 years] of their diagnosis with 6 individuals having persistent tumors and 13 being tumor-free.
+In one long-term study of 33 treated individuals with LGFMS, 14 died of their tumors from 3 to 42 years (median: 15 years) after their initial diagnosis and 19 were alive after 5½ to 70 years (median: 13 years] of their diagnosis with 6 individuals having persistent tumors and 13 being tumor-free.